MobileChromeApps/mobile-chrome-apps/docs/Develop.md

 ### Debugging

-You can debug your Chrome App on mobile the same way that you debug normal Cordova applications.
+You can debug your Chrome App on mobile the same way that you [debug Cordova applications](https://github.com/phonegap/phonegap/wiki/Debugging-in-PhoneGap).

 _**Done?
 Continue to [Step 4: Next Steps &raquo;](NextSteps.md)**_